Great Golf at Ohio State Parks

 Tee off at one of the Buckeye State’s enjoyable park courses

 While the Ohio State Parks offer a vast array of outdoor recreational offerings, the Buckeye State is also the home state of Jack Nicklaus “The Golden Bear” the greatest champion golf has ever had.
 And fittingly, golf is another kind of outdoor fun offered by the Ohio State Park system.
-There are high-quality 18-hole courses in four very different and very beautiful locations to woo golfers.
-To make visiting and playing even easier, all four parks also have full-service lodges for overnight stays.
+There are high-quality 18-hole courses in three very different and very beautiful locations to woo golfers.
+To make visiting and playing even easier, all three also have full-service lodges for overnight stays.

 Salt Fork State Park Lodge

 The largest of Ohio’s many State Parks, Salt Fork has amazing hiking, horseback riding, and its centerpiece, a nearly 3,000-acre lake welcoming all modes of watery fun.
 The rolling golf course is set high in a hilly area of the park, with dramatic elevation changes and impressive vistas as it climbs in and out of forested valleys.
 While the three sets of tees stretch to a seemingly benign 6,056 yards, the course plays significantly longer thanks to uphill approach shots to nearly every green and the omnipresent challenge offered by gravity and the laws of physics.
 Claiming 18 signature holes because of the rugged, rolling, and unspoiled terrain, it has earned a Four-Star rating from Golf Digest’s travel guide, Places to Play.